APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- [University of California Los Angeles Campus Protest After-Action Report](https://www.lapdpolicecom.lacity.org/110524/BPC_24-285.pdf)

 - [Independent Investigation & After-Action Review of Encampment-Related Events at the University of California, Los Angeles, April 2024 through May 6, 2024: Recommendations](https://www.universityofcalifornia.edu/sites/default/files/2024-11/UCLA-independent-investigation-and-after-action-review-recommendations-21CP-solutions.pdf)

 	- [UCLA slammed for ‘chaotic’ response to protest melee in UC independent review](https://www.latimes.com/california/story/2024-11-14/ucla-slammed-for-chaotic-response-to-violent-protest-melee-in-uc-independent-review)

+		- **UCLA failed to protect students from protest fallout in spring because of “chaotic” decision making and other shortcomings, an independent review found.**

 		- "The review found that UCLA had no detailed plan for handling major protests, even as problems were “reasonably foreseeable” as encampments springing up at other campuses were drawing at times violent conflict.
 UCLA leaders had not identified who should control decision-making and at times shut out campus police from meetings."